Mini (marque): Mini Marks III–VII (1969 to 2000)

 The Mark III Mini was launched in 1969, which was an updated version of Mark II with a modified bodyshell.
 The most visible changes were larger doors with concealed hinges.
 The boot lid lost the original hinged number plate and its recess shape and a large rear colour-coded lamp was fitted in its place, along with larger rear side windows.
 Sliding windows were replaced with winding windows—although some Australian-manufactured Mark I Minis had adopted this feature in 1965 (with opening quarterlight windows).
 The suspension reverted from Hydrolastic to rubber cones. as a cost-saving measure.
-Production at the Cowley plant was ended, and the simple name "Mini" completely replaced the separate Austin and Morris brands.
+Production at the Cowley plant was ended, and the simple name "Mini" completely replaced the separate Austin and Morris marques.

 The Mark IV, launched in 1976, introduced a front rubber mounted subframe with single tower bolts and larger bushes in the rear frame.
 In addition twin stalk indicators were introduced with larger foot pedals, and from 1977 onwards the rear indicator lamps had the reverse lights incorporated in them.

 The Mark V, launched in 1984, introduced 8.4 in brake discs and plastic wheel arches (mini special arches) but retained the same Mark IV body shell shape.

 For the Mark VI, launched in 1990, the engine mounting points were moved forward to take 1,275 cc power units, and includes the HIF carburettor version, plus the single point fuel injected car which came out in 1991.
 The 998 cc power units were discontinued.
 Internal bonnet release were fitted from 1992.

 The Mark VII, launched in 1996, was the final version of the original two-door Mini.
 For this model twin point injection with front-mounted radiator was introduced, along with a full-width dashboard and driver's side airbag.